malak-crypto/EEG-To-Text/README.md

 1. Uncomment any `*_cscl.py` file.
 2. Adjust hyperparameters in the corresponding script.
 3. Rerun via `sbatch ./scripts/<script>`.

+### Reconstruction (Post-processing)
+After generating predicted sentences, an optional post-processing step reconstructs them with a language model to improve readability (e.g., punctuation, capitalization, small grammatical fixes).

+Run:

+`sbatch ./scripts/reconstruct.sh`

+You can change which language model is used (we used LLaMa 2 during experiments), but results will vary depending on the model and prompts.
+The exact structure of `reconstruct.py` may also differ.

 Feedback and contributions are welcome!